CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/quality-control-test-item-properties.md

 # Quality Control Test/Item Properties

 This option allows checking and recording Tests and Item Properties of a related Quality Control Test.
 To make this option available, choose the QC Test Properties option from the Task.
-The added button is active if there is any Quality Control Test created in ProcessForce for a specific Manufacturing Order or a specific Operation on a Manufacturing Order (you can check how to check it related ProcessForce documentation entry<!-- TODO: Link -->).
+The added button is active if there is any Quality Control Test created in ProcessForce for a specific Manufacturing Order or a specific Operation on a Manufacturing Order.
+You can see how to check it in related [ProcessForce documentation entry](/docs/processforce/user-guide/quality-control/quality-control-test/overview#transaction)

 ![Quality Control](./media/quality-control-test-item-properties/quality-control.webp)